franky47/blog/drafts/strava-auth-cli-in-rust/strava-auth-cli-in-rust.md

 3. That lets you login and authorize the app
 4. And gives you back the access and refresh tokens

-## Let's go !

-Point #1 gives us the development context: we need a Rust binary:
+Point #1 gives us the development context, we need a Rust binary:

 ```shell
 $ cargo init strava-auth --bin
 $ cd strava-auth
 ```

-_I'm not focusing on how to install Rust, what it is or how to use Cargo, there's plenty of documentation out there already._
+> _Note: I won't be focusing on how to install Rust, what it is or how to use Cargo, there's plenty of documentation out there already._

 ### Dependencies

-We're going to need a few things to get started:
+We are going to split the program into four parts, where we will need to:

-- A way to get information as command line arguments
+1. Parse command line arguments
-- A way to open a URL into the default browser
+2. Open a URL into the default browser
-- A way to start a web server on localhost
+3. Start a web server on localhost to handle the redirection
-- A way to make HTTP requests (to the Strava API)
+4. Make HTTP requests to the Strava API

 Fortunately, the [Rust ecosystem](https://crates.io) has everything we need: